lilleman ba4503b4d1

 Read from the environment once at boot (src/config.ts) and validated there — a bad URL, an out-of-range PORT, a non-boolean toggle, or a missing/throwaway enforced secret fails loud before the server starts.
 A clean clone needs none of these; every value defaults to the dev stack.

-The app is environment-agnostic: there is no NODE_ENV.
-Behaviour that used to flip on "production" is now its own explicit toggle, so a deployment turns on exactly what it wants. compose.yml (base) sets the hardened toggles; compose.override.yml (dev, auto-merged by docker compose up) turns them back off for live editing.
+The app is environment-agnostic: no NODE_ENV, every behaviour its own explicit toggle. compose.yml (base) sets the hardened ones; compose.override.yml (dev, auto-merged by docker compose up) turns them back off for live editing.

 Var Default Notes